 Also By This Author

-In August, the U.S. Food and Drug Administration (FDA) sent Gilead, the manufacturer of filgotinib, a complete response letter on its new drug application for adults with moderate to severe, active RA, expressing concern about the overall benefit/risk profile of the 200 mg dose of filgotinib and asking for more data.1,2
+In August, the U.S. Food & Drug Administration (FDA) sent Gilead, the manufacturer of filgotinib, a complete response letter on its new drug application for adults with moderate to severe, active RA, expressing concern about the overall risk/benefit profile of the 200 mg dose of filgotinib and asking for more data.1,2

-Filgotinib-treated patients met the primary study endpoints in all three FINCH trials, consistently achieving ACR20, 50 and 70 treatment targets (i.e., improvement of 20%, 50% or 70% in the number of tender and swollen joints, and a 20%, 50% or 70% improvement in three of the following five criteria: patient global assessment, physician global assessment, functional ability measure, visual analog pain scale, and erythrocyte sedimentation rate or C-reactive protein [CRP]) and other targets.
-Participants also achieved a Disease Activity Score for RA with CRP in 28 joints of less than 2.6.
-Additionally, when compared with placebo, treatment with filgotinib inhibited the progression of structural joint damage, assessed by the modified total Sharp score.
+Filgotinib-treated patients met the primary study endpoints in all three FINCH trials, consistently achieving ACR20, 50 and 70 treatment targets (i.e., improvement of 20%, 50% or 70% in the number of tender and swollen joints, and a 20%, 50% or 70% improvement in three of the following five criteria: patient global assessment, physician global assessment, functional ability measure, visual analog pain scale, and erythrocyte sedimentation rate or C-reactive protein [CRP]), as well as other targets.
+Participants also achieved a Disease Activity Score for RA with CRP in 28 joints (DAS-28-CRP) of less than 2.6.
+Additionally, when compared with placebo, treatment with filgotinib inhibited the progression of structural joint damage, as assessed by the modified total Sharp score.